pyaqubzade/KNative/README.md

-# avtoyoxla-host
+# KNative
-Main service for AvtoYoxla project
+KNative server and client for demo purposes